 - Manage your money quickly and easily using online banking or our mobile app.

-- You’ll receive paperless statements, that will be made available through online banking.
+- You’ll receive paperless statements, that will be made available through online banking and the mobile app.

 Summary Box for smile No-Notice Savings account

 - The information provided below is a summary of the key features of our smile No-Notice Savings Account and is not intended to be a substitute for reading the terms and conditions.

 Smile No-Notice Savings Account